NataliaVelasquez18/Pewlett_Hackard/README.md

 # Employee Database with SQL and Analysis

-A database built in SQL to help a large organization to transition from storing and manage their employee data in VBA and Excel to manage it in PostgreSQL.
-After the transition, some business questions will be answered by querying data from the newly created database.
+A database built in SQL and data retrieval using PostgreSQL.

 ---